London

 Milestone Hotel Kensington

-A Victorian townhouse facing Kensington Gardens, where old-school service (assigned butler, tea on request) remains the norm.
+A Victorian townhouse facing Kensington Gardens, where old-school service (assigned butler, tea served on request) remains the norm.

 What makes this hotel unique